MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 When developing an extension, your code is by default protected against downloading or debugging.
 Read below about the security setting and adding Intellectual Property (IP) protection against downloading or debugging into an extension to see the source code in the extensions.

-The extension development package provides a pre-configured setting for IP protection against viewing or downloading the code of the extensions.
+The extension development package provides a pre-configured setting for protection against viewing or downloading the code of the extensions.
 However, this setting can also be controlled in the manifest; the `app.json` file.

-## IP protection setting
+## Resource Exposure Policy

 When you start a new project, an `app.json` file is generated automatically, which contains the information about the extension that you are building on.
 The `app.json` file contains a setting called `resourceExposurePolicy` that defines the accessibility of the resources and source code during different operations. `resourceExposurePolicy` specifies the following list of options: `allowDebugging`, `allowDownloadingSource`, and `includeSourceInSymbolFile`.
 Each of these properties define the specific areas in which the source code of an extension can be accessed.
 All of the options are by default set to `false` which means that by default no dependent extension can debug or download the source code of your extension.